4paradigm/OpenMLDB/docs/en/tutorial/standalone_use.md

 Explanation:

-- The API server can process requests and supports batch requests.
+- The API server can process requests and support batch requests.
 Arrays are supported via the `input` field, with each line of input processed individually.
-For detailed parameter formats, please refer to the [REST API documentation](https://chat.openai.com/quickstart/sdk/rest_api.md).
+For detailed parameter formats, please refer to the [REST API documentation](../quickstart/sdk/rest_api.md).
-- To understand the results of real-time feature computation requests, please refer to the [Explanation of Real-Time Feature Computation Results](https://chat.openai.com/quickstart/openmldb_quickstart.md#explanationofrealtimefeaturecomputationresults).
+- To understand the results of real-time feature computation requests, please refer to the [Description of Real-Time Feature Computation Results](../quickstart/openmldb_quickstart.md#description-of-real-time-feature-computation-results).